tommus/tommus/README.md

 Here is a random fact about me:

-    I recently became a hobbit.
+> I think I might recently became a hobbit.
 I managed to read the whole Silmarillion by J.R.R.
 Tolkien.